 There’s no doubt that Ontario is a paradise for recreational boaters.
 Whether you’re interested in nature and wildlife or bustling market towns, diving, fishing or local history, the province’s diverse waterways have something for everyone.

 Of course, in order to enjoy everything the waters of Ontario have to offer, you’ll need your Ontario boating license!
-By law, everyone who wants to operate a boat for recreational purposes in Canada must take a Transport Canada-approved safety course and pass an exam to obtain their pleasure craft operator card.
+By law, everyone who wants to operate a boat for recreational purposes in Canada must take a Transport Canada-approved boat safety course and pass an exam to obtain their pleasure craft operator card.
 Take our boating exam online to obtain yours and get set for the adventure of a lifetime!